osano/cookieconsent/README.md

 ## Basic Use

 With version 4.0 you only need to attach the script as we've bundled everything together now.
 The initialization style has changed as have the callbacks (they're gone).
 Please see the text below to get started.
-Then, take a look at updated API via the above links.
+Then, take a look at updated API via the [docs][dl].

 #### Module
 ```